1805-1996; bulk: 1870-1930

 Early letters between Robert Valentine and Sophie French reflect the change of their relationship from cousins to romantic partners.
 Almost all letters from 1900 to 1904 are purely courtship letters, containing elaborate discussions of emotion, efforts to be together, health concerns, and poetic musings.
 In 1903 RGV mentions his travels through New England towns while he works for Farmer's Loan and Trust, and his political activities in New York, working against Tammany Hall.
 December 1904 correspondence discusses upcoming wedding plans and RGV's efforts to find work in Washington D.C.
 He mentions his first meeting with Theodore Roosevelt in an 8 Dec.
 1904 letter.

 Throughout their almost twelve year marriage, Robert and Sophie maintained a robust correspondence because they were often apart for health reasons and for Robert's work.
 The bulk of these letters, sometimes written three or four times a day, discuss the couple's mental and physical health, daily activities, family matters, and after July 1910, the health and activities of their daughter.
-Highlights include Robert's letters to Sophie as he traveled to the western United States as part of his work with the Office of Indian Affairs from 1906 to 1908, which are filled with descriptive details of Indian reservations, schools, Native American life, living conditions, landscapes, and towns, as well as his views of government bureaucracy.
+Highlights include Robert's letters to Sophie as he traveled to the western United States as part of his work with the Office of Indian Affairs from 1906 to 1908, which are filled with descriptive details of Native American reservations, schools, Native American life, living conditions, landscapes, and towns, as well as his views of government bureaucracy.
 A 16 July 1906 letter is especially descriptive of schools and problems with the reservation system.

 Also of interest are RGV's 1912 letters in which he discusses entertaining at his home at 1727 19th St. in Washington, D.C., his worries about expenses, and his efforts to buy the home.
 There are few letters between 1913 and 1915, when Robert and Sophie live together in Braintree.
 1916 letters discuss RGV's growing labor business and the idea of moving to New York City.